INFORMATION FOR TOWN FANS

 There are plenty of pubs in Preston town centre which are within walking distance of the station, and, over the years, we’ve enjoyed many of them.
-But there may be restrictions on away fans in many town centre pubs (it seems to vary from year to year) – we are aware that away fans have been sometimes been refused service, sometimes moved on by police, and sometimes threatened by locals – but also sometimes been made very welcome.
+But there may be restrictions on away fans in many town centre pubs (it seems to vary from year to year) – we are aware that away fans have been sometimes been refused service, sometimes moved on by police, and sometimes threatened by locals – but also often been made very welcome.
 Best advice is the usual for away trips - if you are or feel unwelcome, move on and you’re likely to find somewhere more accommodating fairly quickly!
 The Preston Away Supporters Guide includes a map showing some of the pubs which are more likely to be away-friendly.

 These include the Old Vic, Station Hotel, Adelphi, Roper Hall and Yates’.
-Preston advise that for some fixtures, pubs may be allocated as designated away pubs – they suggest that we follow their official police Twitter account @PNEPolice who provide updates and advise ahead of all games.
+Preston advise that for some fixtures, pubs may be allocated as designated away pubs – they suggest that we follow their official police Twitter account @PNEPolice who provide updates and advice ahead of all games.

 Deepdale Retail Park on the Blackpool Road is around a ten minute walk from the stadium.
 It has various food and shopping outlets.
 Note that matchday parking is not allowed at the retail park so if you do leave your car there it will be at your own risk.

 There is a Sainsbury’s just over the road from Deepdale, no more than a five minute walk.
 It has a restaurant area and from experience this is where many Town fans head for food before the game.
 Sainsbury’s also has a petrol station and garage should you need to fill up before your journey home.
-Matchday parking is not permitted on Sainsbury’s and vehicles are left at the owner’s risk.
+Matchday parking is not permitted at Sainsbury’s and vehicles are left at the owner’s risk.

-There is a cash machine at Deepdale, next to the main ticket office.
-Note that this machine charges £1.99 for withdrawals.
 There are free to use cash machines at Sainsbury’s and at the Spar on Blackpool Road.

 At the ground